IsmailMarghich/Robofriends/README.md

 This Project is a user interface made with react where there are different profiles displayed of robot friends, you can use the search bar to filter through your robot friends.
-To run the project:
+The application can also be found on this netifly link https://ismail-robofriends.netlify.app/ To run the project:

 1. Clone this repo